Thai Tofu Red Curry

 Lemon and Ginger Tea

-Drink plenty of water as this will keep your skin hydrated and will also help to eliminate toxins from the body.
+Great skin over 40 needs hydration.
+Drink plenty of water as this will keep your complexion hydrated and will also help to eliminate toxins from the body.
 Start each day with a slice of lemon in a mug of hot water, switch regular tea/coffee for herbal teas and always carry water with you or keep a bottle of water on your desk.

 Fresh ginger root – approx. 2cm